Georgia gun store owner shoots, kills armed robbery suspect

 MABLETON, Ga.
-(AP) — A Georgia gun store owner’s quick reflexes may have saved his life when armed robbers came calling.
+(AP) — A Georgia gun store owner’s quick reflexes and skilled marksmanship may have saved his life and others when armed robbers came calling.

-Surveillance video shows Jimmy Groover, owner of Dixie Gun and Pawn, with his back to the front of the store when the suspects entered on Dec.
-26. The video shows him turning quickly and shooting, and one of the glass cabinets shatters.
-One of armed suspects is hit and falls to the ground.
-The other flees.
+Surveillance video shows Jimmy Groover, owner of Dixie Gun and Pawn, turning around when two suspects walk into his store on Dec.
+26. Another employee raises his hands as the suspects charge in.

-Cobb County police say 30-year-old Donovan Chopin died at the scene.
-The investigation is ongoing and the second suspect had not been caught by Thursday.
+At least one is wearing a mask and has a gun drawn, pointed in the direction of Groover and his employee.
+Groover wedged himself behind a gun safe in the back of the store.
+He said he heard one of them say, “Get on the ground.
+I’m going to kill you.”

-Cobb County police Officer Alicia Chilton said Groover doesn’t face any charges.
+“I saw the mask and the gun at the same time, and I knew it was him or me,” Groover told The Associated Press on Thursday, adding that he acted to protect himself, his employee and two customers who were in the store.

 Most Read Stories